mtvee/bgz/README.md

 ----
 - [ ] easy ties/links to various VCSs?
 - [-] some easy way to keep track of time spent and totals
-- [ ] reporter output for pretty overview (html. excel) for mail/publish
+- [ ] report output, templates??
-- [ ] need better search params for reports
+- [-] need better search params for reports
-- [ ] fix for windows' path stupidity and user defaults
+- [ ] account for windows' path stuff
-- [x] have editor configurable from rc
-- [x] have a ~/.bugzrc file for user info, etc
-- [x] walk up the path to find the .bugz dir, git like
-- [ ] write some real unit tests
+- [ ] write some real unit tests once the commands are solidified